-For academic scholarship consideration, first-time incoming freshmen must be admitted to UK and have qualifying test score and GPA on file with the Office of Undergraduate Admission prior to December 1.
+For academic scholarship consideration, first-time incoming freshmen must be admitted to UK and have qualifying academic credentials on file with the Office of Undergraduate Admission prior to December 1.
 For more information and to view scholarships offered, please visit our website: www.uky.edu/financialaid/scholarships.

 The University of Kentucky also provides a competitive scholarship program for higher valued scholarships, for first-time incoming freshmen.
 The awards include the Otis A. Singletary Scholarship and Presidential Scholarship.
 To apply, students must complete the competitive academic scholarship section of the undergraduate admission application by December 1.
-Students must apply to UK and have qualifying test score and GPA on file with the Office of Undergraduate Admission by the December 1 deadline.
+Students must apply to UK and have qualifying credentials on file with the Office of Undergraduate Admission by the December 1 deadline.
 Early application is strongly encouraged.

 Currently enrolled UK students, not already receiving a four-year academic scholarship, who have demonstrated high academic achievement, may apply for an Academic Excellence Scholarship.
 Applications are available online during the spring semester and awards are made for the upcoming school year.
 Students must be full-time and achieve a minimum 3.50 cumulative GPA to apply.
-Awards are competitive and the deadline to apply is in May.
+Awards are competitive and the deadline to apply is June 1.

 Transfer students currently enrolled full-time at an accredited institution who will be transferring to the UK main campus for the fall semester may be considered for academic scholarships.
 To be eligible, applicants must have completed a minimum of 24 semester hours and have a minimum 3.0 cumulative GPA.
 Students must be admitted to UK and have a final spring transcript on file with the Office of Undergraduate Admission by June 15.
 For more information and to view scholarships offered, please visit our website: www.uky.edu/financialaid/scholarships.